DreadedX/DreadedX/README.md

 ### [Pico P1](https://git.huizinga.dev/Dreaded_X/pico_p1)
 This is my most recent project, as I had recently decided to pick up a [Raspberry Pi Pico W] just to play around with.
-I decided to build a P1 reader to read out my [DSMR5] based smart meter.
+I decided to build a device to read out my [DSMR5] based smart meter using it's P1 port and publish the information using MQTT.
 The main intention of this project is to learn about Rust for embedded devices, which is still a very new ecosystem.
 So far it has been quite a nice experience!